-After looking for a long time, you finally buy your dream house.
+After looking for a long time, you've finally bought your dream house!
 A few months later you notice cracks in the foundation.
 You find out that it will cost several thousand dollars to fix them.
 No one mentioned the problem when you bought the house.
-The problem could be what is called hidden defect.
+The problem could be what is called a hidden defect.

-Whether you buy from a professional seller or someone else, you usually benefit from the warranty against hidden defects.
+Whether you buy from a professional seller or anyone else, you usually benefit from the warranty against hidden defects.
 In other words, the law protects you.

 The warranty against hidden defects, also called the "warranty of quality", applies to the building and to everything attached to it, such as

 - a deck,

 - a garage, or